Doing anxiety and depression?, I hear you ask…

 And if you can engage your unconscious mind in the pursuit of that new outcome, while staying safe, then you’re going to reach that new result so much more quickly and reliably.

-That’s where Cognitive Hypnotherapy comes in.
+That’s where Quest Cognitive Hypnotherapy comes in.
 It’s quick.
 It’s painless.
 And it works!

-In fact, it’s the only hypnotherapy clinically proven to do so.
+In fact, it’s the only hypnotherapy entitled to say so, having conducted clinical trials.
 You can check out the research here.

 It’s not the case that just because one of your parents is a sufferer, that inevitably you have inherited the problem.
 You are not stuck with it.
 You absolutely can make the difference that you need, albeit with a little help.